What Is Power over Ethernet and How to Add PoE to Your Network?

 With the wide application of VoIP phones, IP cameras, and wireless access points, Power over Ethernet (PoE) has made great strides in recent years.
-And PoE network is expected to expand rapidly in the future due to the increasing number of IoT applications and smart devices deployments and newly ratified standards designed to support more smart devices.
-To help you better know PoE, here will introduce it from the aspects of PoE wiki, PoE standards, PoE types, PoE deployment, etc.
+And PoE network is expected to expand rapidly in the future due to the increasing number of IoT applications and smart device deployments and newly ratified standards designed to support more smart devices.
+In this article, we will provide an introduction covering various aspects of PoE such as PoE wiki, PoE standards, PoE types, PoE classes, and PoE applications.

 PoE is a networking technology that can transmit both data and power over one single standard Ethernet cable.
 It allows us to use network cables such as Cat5/Cat5e/Cat6/Cat6a cables to provide data connections and electric power to wireless access points, IP cameras, VoIP phones, PoE lighting and other powered devices (PDs).
 With the use of PoE technology, we can easily deliver power to indoor or outdoor PDs without the need to install additional electrical infrastructure or to deploy power outlets at every endpoint.